twotwentytwo/creativebusinessnetwork/readme.md

 Navigate to /vagrant

+Ensure you are already logged into the account at https://cbn.signin.aws.amazon.com/console

 Visit https://aws-portal.amazon.com/gp/aws/securityCredentials and download the Access key and ID from users -> user -> Security credentials.
 Create a file at